usnistgov/ndn-dpdk/docs/INSTALL.md

 It selects the CPU instruction sets available on the local machine, and makes the compiled binaries incompatible with any other CPU model.
 Pass `--arch=`*CPU-type* argument to the `ndndpdk-depends.sh` to change the target CPU architecture.
 See [GCC - x86 options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for available options.
-To switch this setting, you need to rerun the dependency installation script before recompiling NDN-DPDK.
+To switch this setting, you need to rerun the dependency installation script and rebuild NDN-DPDK.

 `GOAMD64` environment variable selects the x86-64 architecture level for Go code.
 See [Go Minimum Requirements - amd64](https://github.com/golang/go/wiki/MinimumRequirements#amd64) for available options.